Nik-Zainal-Group/signature.tools.lib/README.md

 Functions for Indels Classification

 - **```vcfToIndelsClassification(...)```** converts a VCF file containing indels into a data frame where the indels are classfied.
 Also returns a summary of count and proportion of the various classes of indels.

+Functions for HRDetect

+- **```applyHRDetectDavies2017(...)```** given a data frame with samples as rows and features as columns, this function will compute the HRDetect BRCAness probability for each sample.
+The following six features should be included in the matrix: 1) proportion of deletions with microhomology, 2) number of mutations of substitution signature 3, 3) number of mutations of rearrangemet signature 3, 4) number of mutations of rearrangemet signature 5, 5) HRD LOH index, 6) number of mutations of substitution signature 8.